-There is no doubt that planning a big day is a time-consuming process for busy brides or newlyweds-to-be.
+There is no doubt that planning a big day (a.k.a. your wedding!) is a time-consuming process for busy brides or newlyweds-to-be.
 And if you have a hectic schedule, it’s almost impossible to find time to put together this big event.

 From seeking wedding planners to accommodating guests and following your wedding budget, there’s a lot of work intricate in the lead-up to your celebrations.
 It sometimes feels that there are not sufficient hours in a day to get it all finished!

 Although the final amount of essential planning hours will differ from event to event, one thing is common in all: a wedding does require a lot of time and attention to detail!

 1. Hiring a wedding consultant or a coordinator

 If you are unsure if this is what you need, most wedding planners do consultations.
 Consult with them first before you hire them.
 They can give you amazing insights into what you need and how much work is required to execute.
-This was you can evaluate for yourself and see if this is something that is for you.
+This way you can evaluate for yourself and see if this is something that is for you.

 Whether you hire them for complete, limited, day-of, or month-of planning, organizers and coordinators are skilled in organizing weddings.
 They can guide you throughout the planning process.
 Your wedding coordinator can have as much or as little command over your wedding planning as you like; it’s customizable to your preference.

 Starting planning right and getting insights from the pros is a great time-saving wedding planning tip.